neurord/stochdiff/README.rst

 Units
 ~~~~~
 Times are expressed in milliseconds and distances in microns.
 Concentrations are in nanoMoles per litre, but the same quantities may alternatively be set by specifying a number density in particles per square micron (which is almost equivalent - a 1 nM solution averages about 0.6 particles per square micron).
-Reaction rates are in transitions per millisecond and mobilities are in mu2/s.
+Reaction rates are in transitions per millisecond per concentration raise to the order or the reaction, and mobilities are in µm²/s.

 Reactions Scheme File
 ---------------------